Operation Blackleg: Dive 003

-Note: Leading Diver Ray Sinclair (Formerly Suckling) is the primary author of this entry, written as a tertiary-educated journalist.

 On 10 November, six divers were compressed into the hyperbaric living chamber.
 Dive 003's main aim was to enter and recover all MoD items from the Operations Room (OR) and Computer Room (CR).
 The area on Coventry's hull was identified, gases vented, and oxy-arc cutting commenced.

 Leading Diver Chris David, cutting into the wreck, suffered an underwater blowback.
 The explosion ruptured both eardrums.
 David was decompressed and medically evacuated.
+Replaced by Leading Diver Kevan Daber.

 Leading Diver Steve Clegg also experienced a blowback in a separate incident.
 Unlike David, he was wearing a hard-diving helmet, a Superlite 17.
 The explosion was to crack Clegg's polycarbonate faceplate.
 Clegg suffered no physical injury and was awarded a Commander-in-Chief's Commendation for Brave Conduct.

-On 19 November, the three-person dive team of Petty Officer Diver Micheal Harrison, Leading Divers Ray Sinclair and Grahame Wilson (bellman) was tasked with moving a member of the ship's company who was lying across the doorway, blocking access to the passageway leading to the Computer Room (CR).
+On 19 November, the three-person dive team of Petty Officer Diver Micheal Harrison, Leading Divers Ray Sinclair and Graham Wilson (bellman) was tasked with moving a member of the ship's company who was lying across the doorway, blocking access to the passageway leading to the Computer Room (CR).
 The deceased sailor was moved deeper to his final resting place.
 Harrison made his way along the passage to the CR and retrieved the cryptographic tapes.
 Harrison became entangled and stuck when returning to where Sinclair was stationed inside the ship's lobby.
 Harrison was trapped between the ship's side and a computer console that had moved during the Coventry's sinking.
 Wires and cabling had wrapped around his diving helmet and bail-out bottle.
 Sinclair, via dive Control, was instructed to make his way along the passage to where Harrison was trapped and free him.
 Having removed the cabling and freed Harrison, Sinclair took the cryptographic tapes, and Harrison returned to recover the final MOD items.
 Harrison was awarded a Queen's Gallantry Medal.

 Canadian Lt Charles Edwards and Leading Diver Kevan Daber entered Captain Hart-Dyke's cabin.
 They cleared the compartment to allow the following dive team to access the Captain's safe and recover highly classified documents.
-Edwards and Daber also located and recovered the much-revered "Cross of Nails, a result of the World War II bombing of the Coventry Cathedral by the German Luftwaffe.
-Leading Diver Sinclair used oxy-arc after failing to open the safe by the combination lock.
+Edwards and Daber also located and recovered the "Cross of Nails", a result of the World War II bombing of the Coventry Cathedral by the German Luftwaffe.
+Sinclair used oxy-arc after failing to open the safe by the combination lock.
 Sinclair recovered all classified documents along with Hart-Dykes family silver, including two George II candlesticks.